 Monthly Committee Meetings: 3rd Monday of the month at 7pm.

-Members who work at home meet Wednesdays at the Bunbury Museum and Heritage Centre from 10am – 12pm.
+Members who work at home meet Tuesdays at the Bunbury Museum and Heritage Centre from 10am – 12pm.

 Skills required or taught